-Evidence suggests that people who develop symptoms are very unlikely to pose an infection risk to other people beyond the 7th day of illness, so these people can return to some of their normal activities at this point but must continue to abide by the advice for everyone to stay at home that has been issued by the Government to the entire population.
+Evidence suggests that people who develop symptoms are very unlikely to pose an infection risk to other people beyond the 7th day of illness, so these people can return to some of their normal activities at this point but must continue to abide by the Scottish Government’s coronavirus advice.

 What to consider

 If you have to isolate as a household:

 - plan ahead and ask others for help to make sure you can stay at home successfully